 If tenant is receiving an allowance from landlord to build out its leased premises, tenant almost always will have to first pay for the construction costs before being reimbursed by landlord for the allowance amount.
 The payment method can be negotiated.
 The allowance can be paid in installments or all at once.
-An often used approach is to have a payment made when construction begins, additional payments during the construction period as draws become necessary, with a final payment once the store opens.
-Tenants should be aware that they likely will have to provide the landlords with the appropriate lien waivers.
+An approach often used is to have landlord make a payment when construction begins and then make additional payments during the construction period as tenant incurs expenses, with a final payment once the store opens.
+Tenants should be aware that they likely will have to provide the landlords with the appropriate lien waivers and other construction documentation.

-Tenants also should be aware of attempts by the landlords to claw back the tenant improvement allowance in the form of overhead, supervisory, or other administrative fees during any tenant build-out.
+Tenants also should be aware of attempts by the landlords to claw back the tenant improvement allowance in the form of overhead, supervisory, or other administrative fees in relation to the tenant construction.
 By prohibiting these charges in the lease, a tenant can protect itself from these landlord fees.

 Alternatives to Cash Allowances

 Although landlords might be inclined to provide competitive tenant improvement allowances to lure tenants, it is worth noting that they may not have the available cash to provide this.
 Other options in lieu of an improvement allowance include adjustments to rent.
 A tenant may be able to negotiate a lower monthly rent or a temporary rent abatement, which may result in a better lease deal to the tenant from a financial perspective.
 A broker can help negotiate these provisions.

 Since tenant almost always will have to first pay for the construction costs before being reimbursed by landlord for the allowance amount, there is a risk that landlord may not reimburse tenant for these costs.
 The landlord may dispute the costs or may be short on funds because of financial difficulties.
 Having to carry these unexpected construction costs could be financially disastrous to a tenant.